GorbulasDev/learnelectra/docs/getting_started_with_electrapay.md

 ## **The Start of Your ElectraPay Journey**

-It is amazing that you have chosen to join the Electra community!
-This is the basic guide to get started to accept Electra on your web site!
+It is amazing that you have chosen to join the Electra Protocol community!
+This is the basic guide to get started to accept XEP on your web site!

 ### 1. Get Signed Up